seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *Accī yathā vātavegena khitto,* \
 > *atthaṁ paleti na upeti saṅkhaṁ*,[^fn26]
 >
-> "Like the flame thrown out by the force of the wind \
+> Like the flame thrown out by the force of the wind \
-> Reaches its end, it cannot be reckoned."
+> Reaches its end, it cannot be reckoned.

 Here the reckoning is to be understood in terms of the four propositions of the tetralemma.
 Such reckonings are based on a total misconception of the phenomenon